kevinchung58/LatteReview/README.md

 - [x] Enable agents to be grounded in dynamic references (i.e., recieve a function that outputs a text based on the input text.
 This function could, e.g., be a RAG function.)
 - [x] Support for image-based inputs and multimodal analysis
 - [x] Development of `AbstractionReviewer` class for automated paper summarization
-- [ ] Adding a notebook example for triplet extraction and building knowledge graphs
 - [ ] Writing the white paper for the package and public launch
 - [ ] Development of a no-code web application
 - [ ] (for v>2.0.0) Adding conformal prediction tool for calibrating agents on their certainty scores